openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 * Example `Dockerfile`s for both native and jvm modes
 * The application configuration file

-Once generated, look at the `pom.xml`{{open}}.
+Once generated, look at the `getting-started/pom.xml`{{open}}.
 You will find the import of the Quarkus BOM, allowing to omit the version on the different Quarkus dependencies.
 In addition, you can see the `quarkus-maven-plugin` responsible of the packaging of the application and also providing the development mode.

 ```xml
 <dependencyManagement>